imafella/CS3716/README.md

 To view the planed Architexture, please view the Plans folder.
 (This includes the iteration plan)

+There are images in the 3716 sub folder.

 To view the current java workings, please view src/pack folder.

-UseCaseDiagram is located in CS3716/3716

-To run the run.java you will need the following: run.java, groupListing.java, student.java,
-  studentArray.java,
-  schedule.java,
-  package-info.java,

-To run use the run.java
+To run the program use the loginWindow.java.

+esteSort() was named after Esteban , Thanks to your comments we had what we ended up with.
+Hope you have a safe flight.